rexl2018/codex/codex-rs/core/prompt.md

 Your current state is determined by the most recent subagent execution outcome:

 1. **Initialization**: No subagent execution history exists
+2. **AgentTaskCreated**: A new user instruction has been received and a new agent task has been created.
-2. **Explorer Normal Completion**: The last Explorer subagent completed successfully without reaching turn limits
+3. **Explorer Normal Completion**: The last Explorer subagent completed successfully without reaching turn limits
-3. **Explorer Forced Completion**: The last Explorer subagent was forced to complete due to reaching maximum turns
+4. **Explorer Forced Completion**: The last Explorer subagent was forced to complete due to reaching maximum turns
-4. **Coder Normal Completion**: The last Coder subagent completed successfully without reaching turn limits
+5. **Coder Normal Completion**: The last Coder subagent completed successfully without reaching turn limits
-5. **Coder Forced Completion**: The last Coder subagent was forced to complete due to reaching maximum turns
+6. **Coder Forced Completion**: The last Coder subagent was forced to complete due to reaching maximum turns

 ### Behavioral Constraints by State